 In close cooperation with partners on location, TRAFO aims to develop concepts for transforming existing cultural organisations in selected model regions.
 The focus is not so much on saving as many of these organisations as possible, but rather examining what kind of alternative role they could play: Who do they want to reach?
 What would an attractive cultural infrastructure in the region look like in the future?
 How can things be organised differently?
 TRAFO provides funding to projects and artistic approaches which have a pioneering function and point the way to new methods of cultural production.

 In addition to carrying out these concrete projects in the model regions, a primary goal of the TRAFO programme is to share gained experience and encourage further debate.
 How can an institution reinvent itself?
 How is civic orientation accomplished?
 How can municipal cultural programmes complement each other, and what alliances can be formed between cultural organisations, political bodies and administrative agencies to create attractive cultural institutions?
-The programme also includes a “TRAFO Academy” which will spread the word throughout Germany about the experiences gained in these model regions.
-The Academy will be targeted at institutional directors, administrative employees and cultural producers in the regions who want to learn from each other and apply these insights to their own situation.
-At the conclusion of the programme, an international congress will invite participants of the model projects, representatives from many other regions, researchers, artists, politicians and administrative employees to present and discuss new models for culture in transformation.
+The programme also includes a “TRAFO Academy” which spread the word throughout Germany about the experiences gained in these model regions.
+The Academy targets at institutional directors, administrative employees and cultural producers in the regions who want to learn from each other and apply these insights to their own situation.